vickonrails/restful-api-checklist/README.md

 - [ ] **Hash credentials**: Implement encryption for sensitive information like passwordds and other tokens.
 - [ ] **Hoard Sensitive Information**: Respond to requests with only relevant fields.
 Don't just spit out every field from the database.
 - [ ] **Don't expose your Id**: If you use integers as Ids, don't always expose them so people can't just guess things.
 Maybe use GUIDs alongside.
+- [ ] **Implement CORS**: Your API would most likely be used by a single page application (SPA).
+Ensure the right sites have access to the API.
+- [ ] **Don't store secure information in JWT**: Most times, you'll want to store select information in a JWT.
+Don't store sensitive information in JWT.

 ### Performance